ctcl-bregis/ctclsite-content/pages/projects/mct2/connectivity/connectivity.md

 ### Wireless Connectivity
 Like most tablet computers, MediaCow Touch 2 has Wi-Fi and Bluetooth capabilities.

-Wi-Fi and Bluetooth is provided through a M.2 module.
+Wi-Fi and Bluetooth is provided through a module connected to the M.2 Key E slot.
 This is an important security and privacy feature as wireless connectivity can be disabled altogether by removing the module.
 A switch to shut off the wireless module is on the keypad.

+A separate M.2 Key B slot is available with a SIM card slot for the option of adding cellular network connectivity support through a WWAN module.

 ### Ethernet
 MediaCow Touch 2, like MediaCow Touch 1, has a single gigabit Ethernet port.